w3c/Guide/editor/mediatypes.md

 ---
-title: Register an Internet Media Type for a W3C Spec
+title: Register an Internet Media Type for a W3C Specification
 submenu: [publication-policies]
 toc: true
 ---